adrybakov/rad-tools/docs/source/user-guide/scripts/output-structure.rst

-The ``script.py`` script is executed from the folder *example* and the file structure is:
+The ``script.py`` script is executed from the folder "example" and the file structure is:

 .. code-block:: text